filisko/testable-functions/README.md

 // e.g.: 'argument'
 $functions->firstArgument('filter_var');

-// returns a string[] of all the echos
+// returns an array of string[] of all the echos
 $functions->echos();

 // returns a bool of whether the string was echoed or not
 $functions->wasEchoed('Was I echoed?');

-// returns a string[] of all the prints
+// returns an array of string[] of all the prints
 $functions->prints();

 // returns a bool of whether the string was printed or not